bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 75°
-- overcast clouds
+- broken clouds
-- 88% humidity
+- 64% humidity
-- 20 mph wind
+- 30 mph wind

-0.8 inches of rain in the past 24 hours
+No precipitation in the past 24 hours

 ## Temperature Comparison